rynobax/aoe-alt-tab/README.md

 ## TODO

-- say that the info comes from the wiki
 - try using flex wrap instead of rows, might be nice to allow people to turn off sections
 - build order stuff?
 - hydration warning in dev